PixarAnimationStudios/OpenSubdiv/python/README.md

     ./setup.py clean --all build test

-If you'd like, you can try out an OpenGL demo.
-For this, you need to have PyQt and PyOpenGL installed.

-    ./setup.py install --user demo

-You can also install the module globally with:

-    sudo ./setup.py install

-After installing the module, you can generate and view the Sphinx-generated documentation like so:
+You can generate and view the Sphinx-generated documentation like so:

     ./setup.py doc
     open ./doc/_build/html/index.html